 - Verify that client cert is installed as expected.

 - Verify that the certificate is associated with your tenant on Azure AD.

-- Verify that https://login.microsoftonline.com/ is accessible from the server running the extension.
+https://login.microsoftonline.com/is accessible from the server running the extension.

 Why does authentication fail with an error in HTTP logs stating that the user is not found?